antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 Network
 =======

-Each Payload Application receives a unique IP Address, as do any associated Payload Devices.
-The Payload Controller and an NTP server are also available over this network.
+Each Onboard Application receives a unique IP Address, as do any associated Payload Devices.
+The Server Controller and an NTP server are also available over this network.
 The values assigned to these resources are defined in the PA config file, and should be accessed via the SDK library.

 Device Access
 =============